Raspberries and Kohlrabi

 • If you don't have an immersion/stick blender you can also puree the soup in a blender.
 If you're using a blender, purée the soup in batches.
 Don't fill the blender past the maximum fill line, the volume of the soup will expand as you blend, and open the vent to allow the steam to escape.

-• I think the liquid-to-vegetable ratio in this soup is pretty perfect.
-If you prefer a thicker soup reduce the amount of chicken stock.
+• If you prefer a thicker soup reduce the amount of chicken stock.
 If you prefer a thinner soup increase the amount of chicken stock.

 📖 Recipe